 Tee It Up for Down Syndrome

-The events are first-come, first-serve and typically sell out 30 to 60 days prior to the event.
-Registration for the 2023 events will open in February.
+The event is first-come, first-serve and typically sell out 30 to 60 days prior to the event.
+Registration for the 2024 events will open in February.

 Statewide Learning Conference